-How much you receive in sickness benefit is based on your SGI (sjukpenninggrundande inkomst, or income qualifying for sickness benefit).
+How much you will receive in sickness benefit is based on your SGI (sjukpenninggrundande inkomst, or income qualifying for sickness benefit).
 Your SGI depends on how much you earn or receive in allowances.
 You do not need to apply to get an SGI.
 Försäkringskassan will assess and determine your SGI when you make an application for sickness benefit.

-If you are employed and become ill you have to call in sick to your employer.
-The first day that you are ill is a qualifying day, which means that you do not receive any compensation for that day.
-On day 2–14 your employer will pay you sick pay, which is 80 % of your ordinary pay.
+If you are employed and become ill, you have to report in sick to your employer.
+For the first 14 days of your sickness absence, you will receive sickness pay from your employer.
+Sickness pay is 80% of your ordinary pay.
 Your employer will deduct a certain sum, a qualifying deduction, from your sickness pay.
-Your employer may require a doctor's certificate explaining why you are unable to work, but usually no certificate is needed for the first seven days of a sickness period.
+Your employer may require a doctor’s certificate explaining why you are unable to work, but usually no certificate is needed for the first seven days you are ill.

-After the 14th day you can apply for sickness benefit from Försäkringskassan.
+After the 14th day, you can apply for sickness benefit from Försäkringskassan.
 The easiest way to do that is on Försäkringskassan’s website.

 As a jobseeker you may also be entitled to sickness benefit if you become ill and therefore cannot look for or accept work.
 As a jobseeker you may be entitled to sickness benefit right from the beginning of the sickness period.
 In that case you have to call in sick using Försäkringskassan’s self-service system.